Skip to main content

 During 2018-2022 I was a PhD student at the Department of Applied Physics with Prof. Hans Hertz as my advisor.
 My thesis explored unconventional X-ray contrast mechanisms with an outlook towards clinical imaging applications.
 Specifically, I explored X-ray fluorescence and X-ray phase contrast for a variety of applications: early-stage tumor imaging, mammography & respiratory imaging.
 My PhD work was primarily in the preclinical domain, by developing instrumentation for proof-of-principle in vivo imaging of mice as well as in silico computational modelling of the imaging processes (using Monte Carlo & wave-propagation methods).

-In October 2024, I returned to KTH with a repatriation grant from the KAW Foundation.
+In late 2024, I returned to KTH through a repatriation grant from the KAW Foundation.
 Here I plan to continue my research line on open X-ray technologies with many exciting upcoming projects (in chest radiography, heavy-element contaminant detection, and more).

 An up-to-date list of my published work can be found in my Google Scholar profile.